rhythm academy

 The keyboard looks the same, has the same notes, sounds similar, but is not weighted and therefore the tone quality doesn't react to the player's sensitivity of touch - although many keyboards now include a touch sensitivity function to imitate the piano reaction.
 Keyboards have built-in backing rhythms and sound effects so they can be used in many different applications.

 If you can only learn by hearing a song, then you are limited to songs that someone else interprets for you first.
 Learning to read, play and sing grants you freedom and autonomy in your music making.
+It's also so much easier to book gigs as a professional if you' have aural and reading skills.

 Similarly, if you cannot play - then you are at the mercy of booking an accompanist unless you learn how to do it yourself!